s3g/s3g-dsp/README.md

 and clear control models.
 Some plugins use topology; others use simpler relationship controls when that better fits the sound.

-The supported target is macOS + REAPER.
-Other operating systems and DAWs are not support targets at this stage.
+The supported environment is macOS + REAPER.
+Other operating systems and DAWs are unsupported.

 ## Status